CssJhay/v4-1/content/projects/Shop240.md

 showInProjects: true
 ---

-This is a Microsoft Dynamics Syatem Application built with Microsoft Dynamics Navison, that enables easy Interest Computation and other fee valuations for a Pension firm.
+This is a Microsoft Dynamics System Application built with Microsoft Dynamics Navison, that enables easy Interest Computation and other fee valuations for a Pension firm.